MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 # Learning Path 3 - Lab 3 - Exercise 3 - Manage secure user access

-As Holly Dickson, Adatum’s Enterprise Administrator, you have been asked by Adatum’s CTO to deploy Pass-through Authentication (PTA) and Azure AD Smart Lockout as a means of strengthening password management throughout the organization.
+As Holly Dickson, Adatum’s Microsoft 365 Administrator, you have been asked by Adatum’s CTO to deploy Pass-through Authentication (PTA) and Azure AD Smart Lockout as a means of strengthening password management throughout the organization.

 ### Task 1: Deploy Azure AD Pass-Through Authentication